SignTools/SignTools/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ""
 ---

+!!
+Please fill in this template, DO NOT ignore or delete it. !!

 **I tried basic troubleshooting first**

 - [ ] Updated **both** [ios-signer-service](https://github.com/SignTools/ios-signer-service) **and** the builder ([ios-signer-ci](https://github.com/SignTools/ios-signer-ci) or [ios-signer-builder](https://github.com/SignTools/ios-signer-builder)) to the latest version